AndresVGu/toughbook-autoinstall/README.md

-# Ubuntu 24.0 Installation for Panasonic CF-53 mk4 & CF-54 mk2

 # Ubuntu 24.0 installation for Panasonic CF-53 mk4 & CF-54 mk2
 Boot from the USB drive
 Choose the language and keyboard layout
-# Connect to a network: It is recommended to connect to the internet during installation.
+### Connect to a network: It is recommended to connect to the internet during installation.
 This allows the installer to download updates and third-party drivers
 # Select the Installation type: Enable third-party drivers.
 Create user account:
 Name => oem